TomerPacific/MobileWebSpecialistNanodegree/Accessible And Responsive Web/Lesson 17 - Introducing The Service Worker/README.md

 Go to localhost:8889 and type **new-cache-ready** in the Test ID field.
 You should see an animated gif with the title `Yay!
 The new cache is ready, but isn't disrupting current pages`

+## Concept 21 Quiz - Update Your CSS 2
+To activate the new cache, either navigate to a page outside the scope of wittr, or hard refresh using shift + f5.
+Also add the following code:

+`self.addEventListener('activate', function(event) {
+  event.waitUntil(
+    // TODO: remove the old cache
+    caches.delete('wittr-static-v1');
+  );
+});`

+And change the cache version to 2

+Go to localhost:8889 and type **new-cache-used** in the Test ID field.
+You should see an animated gif with the title `Yay!
+You safely updated the CSS!`